feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ## Summary

-Summarizing it all together we want to show several options of architecture that will be most frequently used in production:

-### Current Recommendation
+In summary, the overall architecture in production may look like:

 * Feast SDK is being triggered by CI (eg, Github Actions).
-It applies the latest changes from the feature repo to the Feast registry
+It applies the latest changes from the feature repo to the Feast database-backed registry
+* Data ingestion
-* Airflow manages materialization jobs to ingest data from DWH to the online store periodically
+  * **Batch data**: Airflow manages materialization jobs to ingest batch data from DWH to the online store periodically.
+When working with large datasets to materialize, we recommend using a batch materialization engine
-* For the stream ingestion Feast Python SDK is used in the existing Spark / Beam pipeline
-* For Batch Materialization Engine:
-  * If your offline and online workloads are in Snowflake, the Snowflake Engine is likely the best option.
+    * If your offline and online workloads are in Snowflake, the Snowflake materialization engine is likely the best option.
-  * If your offline and online workloads are not using Snowflake, but using Kubernetes is an option, the Bytewax engine is likely the best option.
+    * If your offline and online workloads are not using Snowflake, but using Kubernetes is an option, the Bytewax materialization engine is likely the best option.
-  * If none of these engines suite your needs, you may continue using the in-process engine, or write a custom engine.
+    * If none of these engines suite your needs, you may continue using the in-process engine, or write a custom engine (e.g with Spark or Ray).
+  * **Stream data**: The Feast Push API is used within existing Spark / Beam pipelines to push feature values to offline / online stores

 * Online features are served via the Python feature server over HTTP, or consumed using the Feast Python SDK.
 * Feast Python SDK is called locally to generate a training dataset